wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 Microsoft has published different lists for what services constitute its "Cognitive Services" brand name to achieve AI-enhanced solutions which mimic human intelligence.

-Previously, "Cortana" was the brand-name for Microsoft's AI.
+Previously, <a target="_blank" href="https://www.youtube.com/watch?v=KxwjnuhNVIY&list=RDCMUCFtEEv80fQVKkD4h1PF-Xqw&index=33">Cortana"</a> was the brand-name for Microsoft's AI.
 Cortana is the name of the fictional artificially intelligent character in the Halo video game series.
 Cortana was going to be Microsoft's answer to Alexa, Siri, Hey Google, and other AI-powered personal assistants which respond to voice commands controlling skills that turn lights on and off, etc.

 In <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cognitive-services/what-are-cognitive-services">DOCS</a>: